 There were three weeks remaining in the summer and Hermione had slowly begun packing her things for the school year.
 She was already expecting it to be boring—she had become so accustomed to dodging death for the past seven years that a school year that was normal seemed abnormal.
 As she was packing some of her jeans away (for weekends at Hogsmeade), there was a tapping on her window.

 "Bubo?!"
 Hermione gasped, flying over to her window to let it open.
 Shooting in, the owl dropped the letter and quickly flew through Hermione's open door, obviously in search of her mother.
-Not bothering to follow it, Hermione picked up the letter and the small velvet bag that the owl had brought her.
+Not bothering to follow it (the owl practically knew her house inside-out), Hermione picked up the letter and the small velvet bag that the owl had brought her.

 Also, I got you something from Italy.

 Gawking at the letter, Hermione didn't know if it was a joke or if it was a joke!
 Draco Malfoy wanted to know when she was going to Diagon Alley and brought her something back from his vacation?!
 The world was going to end—as if it wasn't already ending from the time he saved her life a few months ago.